thomaswengerter/FMCW_Radar_Target_Simulator/README.md

 - *Single Target Szenario*:
-    Open the *TargetSimulation.m* file.
+    Open the [TargetSimulation.m](TargetSimulation.m) file.
 All available target types are listed at the start of the function.
 Change the number of desired targets/measurements to create a training dataset.
 The generator initializes random positions and velocities for each target within the radars field of view.
 However, specific positions can simply be set for each target type to generate special szenarios of interest.
 If you want to output a plot of the RDmap, add the index of one or more RX antennas in the variable **plotAntennas**.

 - *Multi-Target Szenario*:
-    Open the *SimulateTargetList.m* file.
+    Open the [SimulateTargetList.m](SimulateTargetList.m) file.
 All available target types are listed at the first **for** loop.
 Change the **rand** sampling parameters to set the probability for the individual targets occuring randomly in the measurements.
 The generator initializes random positions, headings and velocities for each target within the radars field of view.
 After every measurement, the targets are moved one step along the generated trajectory.
-To setup special szenarios of interest, the trajectory has to be initialized in the *TrajectoryPlanner*.
+To setup special szenarios of interest, the trajectory has to be initialized in the [TrajectoryPlanner.m](TrajectoryPlanner.m).
 If you want to output a plot of the RDmap, add the index of one or more RX antennas in the variable **plotAntennas**.

-Open *FMCWradar.m* to check the radar settings.
+Open [FMCWradar.m](FMCWradar.m) to check the radar settings.
 All parameters like operating frequency, chirp shape and antenna characteristics are initialized in the properties.
 If you desire to print information about the added gaussian noise level and SNRs, you can set the variable **printNoiseCharacteristics** to *true*.

 The 3D range-doppler-azimuth maps (3D radar cube) and the individual target labels are saved in the folder *SimulationData/...*.
 Target labels have the following format: